kyma-project/kyma/docs/getting-started/07-bind-redis-service-to-microservice.md

    > **TIP:** It is considered good practice to use prefixes for environment variables.
 In some cases, a Function must use several instances of a given ServiceClass.
 Prefixes allow you to distinguish between instances and make sure that one Secret does not overwrite another one.

-7. Select **Bind Application** to confirm changes and wait for status `READY` of the created Service Binding Usage.
+7. Select **Bind Application** to confirm the changes and wait for status `READY` of the created Service Binding Usage.

   </details>
 </div>